Understanding the New Jersey Child Support Guidelines

-Rule 5:6A of the New Jersey Rules of Court contain the Child Support Guidelines that provide a formula to determine the appropriate amount of child support to be paid in most cases.
+Rule 5:6A of the New Jersey Rules of Court contain the Child Support Guidelines which provide a formula to determine the appropriate amount of child support to be paid in most cases.

-In high-income cases (which are defined as cases where the parents’ combined net annual income exceeds $187,200), the weekly amount of child support will be supplemented with a discretionary amount based upon the remaining family income (in excess of $187,200.00) and the factors contained within the appropriate statute (N.J.S.A.
+In high income cases (which are defined as cases where the parents’ combined net annual income exceeds $187,200.00) the weekly amount of child support will be supplemented with a discretionary amount based upon the remaining family income (in excess of $187,200.00) and the factors contained within the appropriate statute (N.J.S.A.
 2A:34-23).

 The above is a generalized explanation of the use of the New Jersey Child Support Guidelines.
-In order to determine how the guidelines apply to your child support needs and specific situation please contact the attorneys at Wernik & Salvatore.
+In order to determine how the guidelines apply to your specific situation please contact the attorneys at Wernik & Salvatore.